peritext/peritext/specification/sections/doc-tech.md

                 //technically they are all html blocks (possibly containing onclick and onscroll aside triggers) {
                     html : '<html>',
-                    resourcesReferences : []//list of references to resources }
+                    contextualizations : []//list of references to resources }
             ],
-            resources : [], //resources used in the section },
+            resources : [], //resources used in the section contextualizations : []//the contextualizations lirary of the section },
     config : {
         assetsSource : {}, // metadata about sources (source type, user id, api key, root)